-Special Advisory for Commercial and Noncommercial Broadcasters: Meeting the Radio and Television Public Inspection File Requirements by Scott R. Flick and Lauren Lynch Flick
+Special Advisory for Commercial and Noncommercial Broadcasters: Meeting the Radio and Television Public Inspection File Requirements

+By Scott R. Flick, Lauren Lynch Flick and Jessica Nyman

-This Advisory is designed to help commercial and noncommercial radio and television stations comply with the FCC's public inspection file rules.
+This Advisory is designed to aid commercial and noncommercial radio and television stations comply with the FCC's public inspection file rules, including the online public inspection file requirements.
 See 47 C.F.R. §§ 73.3526 and 73.3527.
-This Advisory tracks the public access, content, retention and organizational requirements of those regulations.
+This Advisory discusses the public access, content, retention, and organizational requirements of these regulations.
 Previous editions of this Advisory are obsolete, and should not be relied upon.